 Homelessness is a complex problem with many contributing factors, including addiction, poverty, unemployment and personal tragedy.
-Mobile Rescue Mission is working to add a variety of emergency, preventive and extended stay services to assist each homeless person’s unique situation.
+Waterfront Rescue Mission’s Mobile Campus is working to add a variety of emergency, preventive, and extended stay services to assist each homeless person’s unique situation.
 Our goal is to connect those in need with community resources or offer specified care to provide the tools needed to lead a life of stability and self-sufficiency.

-Our new Mobile, Alabama Mission has several programs:
+Waterfront Rescue Mission’s Mobile, Alabama offers several programs:

 What happens to veterans when they have no one to come home to, no one to help them deal with the emotional and physical trauma of war?

-The Mission contacted the Veterans Administration’s office to interview Robert.
-They discovered that Robert was eligible for assisted housing through Volunteers of America and helped him through the application process.
-Now Robert has his own apartment.
+The Veterans Administration, who sends representatives to the Mission twice weekly, interviewed John and discovered that he was eligible for assisted housing through Volunteers of America.
+They helped him through the application process, and now John has his own apartment.

 “I’m so grateful to be off the streets.
 Now I don’t have to live out of a backpack.
 I can come home.”

 The brave Americans in our military make unimaginable sacrifices to protect our freedoms.
-Military veterans account for 23 percent of the nation’s homeless population, according to the National Coalition for the Homeless.
-At the Mission, Veterans have accounted for as much as 30 percent of those we serve.
-Mobile Rescue Mission is proud to be able to serve those who risked their lives every day to serve our county.
+Military veterans account for 10 percent of the nation’s homeless population, according to the National Coalition for the Homeless.
+At the Mission, veterans account for about 16 percent of those we serve.
+At Waterfront Rescue Mission, we are proud to serve those who risked their lives to serve our county.

-Through the Mission’s Veteran’s Affairs Care Program, homeless veterans meet with a representative from the local VA to secure eligible benefits such as pension, housing and medical assistance.
-However, getting VA benefits takes time.
-Veterans who are eligible for VA benefits are able to stay up to three months at Mobile Rescue Mission while waiting for their benefits to start.
+At the Mission’s Veteran’s Care Program, homeless veterans work with a representative from the local VA to secure eligible benefits such as pension, housing, and medical assistance.
+But getting benefits takes time.
+Once they enter the program, veterans who are eligible for VA benefits can stay up to three months at Waterfront.

-Each year, more and more veterans like Robert come to the Mission for help.
-If you would like to help homeless veterans achieve the dignified life they have earned, a donation of just $17 will provide a day off the streets, and $119 will provide a week of care at the Mission’s Veteran’s Affairs Care Program.
+Each year, more and more veterans like John seek help at Waterfront.
+If you would like to help homeless veterans achieve the dignified life they have earned, a donation of just $17 will provide a day off the streets, and $119 will provide a week of care the Mission’s Veteran’s Care Program.